-How to Use a Temp Agency to Find a Job
+Guide for Using a Temp Agency to Find Work

 A temporary staffing firm, also known as a temp agency or staffing agency, finds and retains workers to send out on short- or long-term assignments.
 Temp agencies usually deal with particular professions or businesses, such as healthcare, information technology, accounting, office administration, or industrial labor.

 Companies in need of short- or long-term temporary workers enter into contracts with temp agencies to fill jobs with appropriately skilled workers.
 Companies pay temp agencies, and agencies pay the temporary workers.